Corysia/Squeek/README.md

 # Source
 This is a `git lfs` project.
 Be sure you've installed `lfs` before cloning the project.

+You will also need the Mobile Starter Content, which is not added to source control.
+Unreal can add this from the "Add New" button.

 ### Technical Goals
 This is a list of the technical goals I want to achieve.